 The Festool jointing system is a perfect system for joining timber components.
 I use mine for building windows and doors as well as cabinetry.
 It is fast and strong, and if you make your own loose tenons, it is cheap to use.

 In this blog, I will show you how you could save a fortune when using a Festool Domino.
 I do this on a daily basis and usually, batch them from the same material.

-OK, what timber should I use for Domino Joiners
+What timber should I use for Domino Joiners?

 You can use most timbers but I tend to use timbers that have certain characteristics.
 I use knot-free Oak for all my jointing needs because my products are also made of Oak.